MTA Regional Bus Operations: Fleet

+Low and zero emission buses

 Buses operating on clean or alternative fuels also make up a significant portion of the fleet, particularly since the establishment of the MTA's "Clean Fuel Bus" program in June 2000.
 Buses running compressed natural gas (CNG) were first tested in the early 1990s, and mass-ordered beginning in 1999.
 Hybrid-electric buses, operating with a combination of diesel and electric power, were introduced in September 1998, and mass-ordered beginning in 2004.
 Within the current fleet are over 1,600 diesel-electric buses and over 700 buses powered by compressed natural gas, which make up over half of the total fleet.
 This is the largest fleet of either kind in the United States.